luisomoreau/Embedded-Machine-Learning-Lab/README.md

 1. **Continuous motion detection**: We will use this technique to detect *free-fall patterns*.
 It could be integrated in an assistance solution for the elderly for example.
 2. **Image classification**: It's a famous technique to classify images, if you go further with neural networks, you will probably end up doing a tutorial to recognize a cat from a dog.
 Here I will give you freedom to classify any type of image, feel free to make something fun.
-3. **Bonus (not graded): Trigger word detection**: "Hey Google" or "Alexa" words can trigger your smart speaker. here, we will try to recognize your own word.
+3. **Trigger word detection (bonus, not graded): **: "Hey Google" or "Alexa" words can trigger your smart speaker. here, we will try to recognize your own word.

 *Disclaimer: I am a beginner in AI & Deep Learning.
 This field got my attention recently and I only passed the Coursera [Neural Networks and Deep Learning Specification](https://www.coursera.org/account/accomplishments/verify/5WBR89U96WJ7) in April 2020.
 IoT has experienced, in recent years, a new craze boosted by AI (Artificial Intelligence), Blockchain and integration with SaaS applications.
 The real-time feedback of physical data, making it possible to constantly create new uses.*